sslover/designing-for-data-personalization/syllabus.md

 Attendance
 ----------

 Attendance is mandatory.
 You must inform me via email if you are going to miss a class.
 Habitually showing up late for class or an excessive number of absences will adversely affect your grade.
+More than 2 absences will result in a failing grade.

 Class Participation
 -------------------